To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 If you're interested in further tutoring opportunities that become available during the 2021 and 2022 years, you can complete your registration through

 Recruitment Online (ROL).
 This will allow schools to access your information throughout the school year to meet their tutor recruitment needs.

 You can also register your interest in Casual Relief Teaching (CRT) opportunities at the same time by selecting CRT in addition to tutor through ROL.

 If you're a current Department employee, you must log into ROL through

 eduPay.
 Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.

 If you do not already have an account, you'll need to create one and submit your CV/resume, and work preferences to job opportunities as follows:

 - Go to the portal and click on 'Add your resume to ROL Job Opportunities'

 - Register as a new user

-For additional information about the registration process please access the support information, or contact Schools Recruitment on 1800 641 943.
+For more information about the registration process, visit support information or contact Schools Recruitment on 1800 641 943.